-Guests can enjoy meals in the on-site Cascades steak restaurant, perhaps dining on its covered patio.
+Guests can enjoy meals in the on-site Cascades Restaurant and Lounge, perhaps dining on its covered patio.
 There's also an outdoor café where you can indulge in lighter snacks while admiring the mountain scenery, as well as a whisky bar for post-dinner drinks.

 Speak to someone